isathish2006/weather-report/README.md

 🔧 Features:

-🌍 Search for any city in the world.
+🌍 Search for any city.
 🌡️ Get current temperature, weather description, and icon.
 🕒 View 24-hour weather forecast (in 3-hour intervals).
 💡 Clean and responsive UI with HTML, CSS, and JavaScript.